flybywiresim/docs/docs/start/autopilot-fbw.md

 | AUTOPILOT ALTITUDE LOCK VAR:3 | Selected Altitude in FCU
 | L:A32NX_AUTOPILOT_FPA_SELECTED | Selected FPA in FCU
 | L:A32NX_AUTOPILOT_VS_SELECTED | Selected V/S in FCU

-### Sensitivity, dead zones and throttle mapping

-:information_source: It is recommended that the sidestick uses a linear sensitivity with only dead zone set appropriately.

-:information_source: It is recommended to use a linear sensitivity for the throttle axis.

-:information_source: The throttle configuration can be adapted using the EFB.

-⚠️ When throttle sensitivity is changed, the throttle configuration needs to be adapted in most cases.

-***

-## Custom Fly-By-Wire System

-### Known issues

-⚠️ The custom fly-by-wire system is not yet on study level.
-In order to achieve this level a longer effort is needed.
-The system is a large improvement over the default implementation and there is no reason to hold it back longer than necessary.

-:information_source: Tuning is a large effort to be done for different flight conditions like speed, configuration, weight and center-of-gravity (CG).
-You can help by reporting issues in certain flight conditions.
-Please take note of important conditions mentioned before.

-#### Not solved or missing

-* ❌ High speed protection
-* ❌ High angle of attack (AoA) protection
-* ❌ Alternative Law
-* ❌ Direct Law (in flight)
-* ❌ Simulation of hydraulic system missing -> when engines are off / electric pump is off control surfaces should not work
-* ❌ Ailerons cannot be controlled using the keyboard at the moment (issue with SimConnect events)

-#### Considered solved

-* ✔️ Normal Law (Pitch) creates a too small pitch rate on low speed or g-load on higher speeds
-* ✔️ Rotation Law including tailstrike protection
-* ✔️ pitch normal law (C* law) sometimes oscillates on low speed
-* ✔️ yaw damper / rudder control missing
-* ✔️ pitch attitude protections can oscillate
-* ✔️ nose-down pitch attitude protection sometimes kicks-in too early
-* ✔️ transformation from ground to flight mode might take longer than intended (nose might drop after releasing the stick)
-* ✔️ auto-trim feature locks trim wheel completely
-* ✔️ flare mode might be stronger than expected, needs to be investigated
-* ✔️ after landing sometimes a slight pitch up moment is introduced, needs to be investigated
-* ✔️ strange interaction with default auto thrust system -> thrust lever sometimes does not move, fix is to manually disable ATHR
-* ✔️ after a longer pause the fbw system goes crazy